I’ve a lot to say about this matter, actually!

-When I was seven years old, I used my mum’s IBM golf-ball typewriter to write my first story, for which I got a hiding because I erased her letterhead setting.
-I also (badly) illustrated this story, and read it aloud in front of my second-grade class.
-I always liked to write and dreamt of one day writing that Great Novel (Preferably before I turned 15, and buying a Ferrari Testarossa with the winnings).
+I discovered my creativity at an early age when I refused to colour inside the lines, and who said the trees needed to be green and brown, anyway?
+When I was seven years old, I used my mum’s IBM golf-ball typewriter to write my first story, for which I got a hiding (it was the 70s) because I erased her letterhead setting.
+I also (badly) illustrated this story and read it aloud in front of my second-grade class.
+I always liked to write, and dreamed of one day writing that Great Novel (Preferably before I was 15, and buying a Ferrari Testarossa with the winnings).

 I should have been happy.